alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

   Some bloodlines grant access to cantrips outside their spell list.
   These cantrips can't be chosen with the Sorcerer Dedication as written.~~ [Addressed in errata][errata-1]
+* `p.241, 472`: The Sample Manoeuvres in Flight Tasks sidebar suggests hovering in midair is an Expert use of Maneuver in Flight.
+  The Fly action on the other hand says you can use the action to hover with no DC.
 * `p.242` in Grapple: "You can also Grapple to keep your hold on a creature you already grabbed."
   It may be helpful to change "grabbed" to "grabbed or restrained".
 ---